 The outbreak of the COVID-19 pandemic has resulted in heightened uncertainty globally across industry segments.
-There has been significant adverse financial and social impact in Fiji and globally caused by this pandemic.
-The changes in consumer behavior, buying patterns and working environment arising due to COVID-19 pandemic may pose some challenges for the businesses.
-In particular, sales of premium rice varieties could be adversely impacted towards late 2020/early 2021.
+There has been significant adverse financial and social impact in Fiji and globally caused by this pandemic and this has brought about unprecedented slow down across industries.
+The changes in consumer behavior, buying patterns and working environment arising due to COVID-19 pandemic may pose some challenges for the business.

+In particular, sales of premium rice varieties could be adversely impacted.
 The company has been focusing on ensuring the safety of its employees and other stakeholders as well as ensuring the availability of its products, most of which are daily essentials, across the country.

 Based on current estimates, the Company does not expect any material impact on the carrying amount of these assets and liabilities.
-The Board shall review the long term impact of the pandemic and take all steps necessary for the company to adapt itself to emerging changes and the new normal.
+The Board continues to review the long term impact of the pandemic and has been taking all steps necessary for the company to adapt itself to emerging changes and the new normal.